pappas999/smartkey-poc/src/SmartKey-External-Adapter/README.md

   - Choose an existing role or create a new one
   - Click Create Function
 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
-- Click Upload and select the `tesla-external-adapter.zip` file
+- Click Upload and select the `smartkey-external-adapter.zip` file
 - Handler:
     - index.handler for REST API Gateways
     - index.handlerv2 for HTTP API Gateways